CodeWithKyrian/astrotrader/resources/demo_script.md

 ## Demo Preparation Checklist

 - [ ] Set up fresh account for "new user" demo
-- [ ] Set up second account with enough GC to purchase blueprint
+- [ ] Set up second account with blueprints
 - [ ] Practice the flow of traveling between planets with correct commodities
 - [ ] Verify fuel prices on each planet match the script
 - [ ] Check that Terra Prime/Mars Colony arbitrage opportunity exists
+- [ ] Have Solscan tabs ready for both accounts